0install/docs/docs/specifications/feed.md

 `<needs-terminal>`
 : if present, this element indicates that the command represented by this entry point requires a terminal in order to run.

+`<suggest-auto-start>`
+: if present, this element indicates that this entry point should be offered as an auto-start candidate to the user.

+`<suggest-send-to>`
+: if present, this element indicates that this entry point should be offered as a candidate for the "Send To" context menu to the user.

 `<name>`
 : user-friendly name for the command.
 If not present, the value of the `command` attribute is used instead.